Adhuri Kahaani Hamari: Controversy

 There were rumors that Mahima slapped Laksh during a rehearsal of &TV holi event.
 However, later on in an interview Laksh clarified the rumors and said:

-After the holi incident there were news of Mahima being replaced by Sanjeeda Sheikh or Sara Khan from the show.
-Nevertheless, she continued in the show.
-In an interview with tellychakkar.com she said:

 In March 2016 an intimate scene was being to be shot between Laksh aka Krish and Mahima aka Radhika.
 However, Mahima denied doing it.
 During a press interview, she said:

 Accidents

-In November 2015, Mahima got injured on the set while shooting for a prominent jail sequence, wherein she had to run away breaking the chains.
+In January 2016, Mahima got injured on the set while shooting for a prominent jail sequence, wherein she had to run away breaking the chains.
 However, she ended up injuring her head while shooting for it.
 Nevertheless, she continued to shoot and completed her scene.
 Later on, people on the sets panicked and took her to the doctor to get the CT scan done.
 During a press interview she said:

-Again in March 2017, Nupur Alankar got injured while shooting for a death sequence.
+Again in March 2016, Nupur Alankar got injured while shooting for a death sequence.

-Adaptations

-The series was dubbed in Thai and was broadcast in Thailand on Bright TV20 and on Zee Anmol as Kasam Hai Tujhe Aa Bhi Jaa.
-The series ended on 13 May 2016.